 Why is My Teen Drinking?

-According to APA, SAMHSA, and the CDC, teens may be interested in trying alcohol for a LOT of different reasons.
+According to APA, SAMHSA, and the CDC, there are a LOT of different reasons teens may start drinking.
 These reasons include:

 - It’s easy to access, find and take